xunxunshi/Recurrent-Network-for-Stock-Predictions/README.md

 ### Data
 * Data was aggregated using  yahoo finance API for 27 different stocks in the DOW Index.
 * The recurrent network was trained on 24 different stocks in the DOW Index, validates on 2 stocks (implemented to monitors the early stop loss) ,and tests the performance of 2 stocks.

+###  Hypothesis :
+  - Many features can contributes to the movement of stock price (such as fundamentals data, market sector, news semantics,mangement change, politics, economy indicators, etc).
+  - However, given that DOW stocks share similar market cap, I hypothesize that there are underlying common trends between a stock's historical price/volume and the next 10 day prices that a ML algorithm can learn.
+  - This hypothesis is driven by the intuition that many investors trade stocks based on "Technical Indicators" ( such as RSI, MA, etc), which is based on the stock's price and volume.
+The reaction to the stock's historical price and volume should be projected in the future stock price, and is what the recurrent network aims to learn.

 ### Model Building
 *  Min/Max Standardization was applied to the data
 *  A deep recurrent network was also trained on 2087 days (Note that this number can change depending on when this script is run) and used to predict the stock price of the next ten days